EpsilonSolutions/netscaler-command-reference/docs/lsn/lsn-group/lsn-group.md

 Maximum value: 10000

 <b>ftp</b>
 Enable Application Layer Gateway (ALG) for the FTP protocol.
-For some application-layer protocols, the IP addresses and protocol port numbers are usually communicated in the packet?s payload.
-When acting as an ALG, the NetScaler changes the packet?s payload to ensure that the protocol continues to work over LSN.
+For some application-layer protocols, the IP addresses and protocol port numbers are usually communicated in the packet's payload.
+When acting as an ALG, the NetScaler changes the packet's payload to ensure that the protocol continues to work over LSN.
 Note:  The NetScaler ADC also includes ALG for ICMP and TFTP protocols.
 ALG for the ICMP protocol is enabled by default, and there is no provision to disable it.
 ALG for the TFTP protocol is disabled by default.
 ALG is enabled automatically for an LSN group when you bind a UDP LSN application profile, with endpoint-independent-mapping, endpoint-independent filtering, and destination port as 69 (well-known port for TFTP), to the LSN group.
 Possible values: ENABLED, DISABLED
 Default value: ENABLED